Global Infrastructure Finance

 Against this regulatory backdrop, we make the following comments relating to Thames Water:

 Thames Water’s immediate parent company, Kemble Water Finance (“Holding Company”), announced that it missed a debt interest payment due on April 2, 2024.
 Assured Guaranty does not guarantee any debt of Holding Company.
-Assured Guaranty guarantees only senior Class A debt at the regulated operating company level (not Holding Company debt, or subordinated debt).
+Assured Guaranty guarantees only Class A Debt at the regulated operating company level (not Holding Company debt, or subordinated debt).

 During 2024, Thames Water’s existing shareholders announced that they would not be committing to additional equity investment in Thames Water, as they viewed the likely returns expected from the Ofwat draft regulatory determination to be insufficient.
+Also, during 2024, the rating agencies downgraded Thames Water to below investment grade.

 **Contacts